You are currently browsing the category archive for the ‘Mathematics’ category.

 Abstract

 This book is a “missing link” between the elementary textbook of Lawvere and Schanuel “Conceptual Mathematics” and the much more advanced textbooks such as MacLane and Moerdijk “Sheaves in Geometry and Logic”.
 The book introduces (and limits itself) to presheaves toposes, i.e., readily visualizable categories whose objects result from glueing simpler ones, the “generic figures”.
 Fundamental differences between toposes and the category of sets appear at this level already.
-Six easy to visualize examples accompany the reader through the whole book, illuminating new material, exemplifying general results and suggesting new develpments.
-The book is aimed (via appropiate examples) at a beginner mathematician or scientist or philosopher who would like to take advantage of the richness of presheaf toposes to prepare himself or herself either for further study or applications of the theory described.
+Six easy to visualize examples accompany the reader through the whole book, illuminating new material, exemplifying general results and suggesting new developments.
+The book is aimed (via relevant examples) at a beginner mathematician or scientist or philosopher who would like to take advantage of the richness of presheaf toposes to prepare himself or herself either for further study or applications of the theory described.

 Porta H. and G.E.
 Reyes (1980).
 Variétés à bord et topos lisses.
 Exposé 7, Séminaire de Géométrie différentielle synthétique, Université de Montréal, 1980. [[Re-typed by the second author in 2004]]